BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Bodyguard

-**ACTIVE/PASSIVE RULES**
+- **An Unlikely Friendship** `ACTIVE`

-- **An Unlikely Friendship** `ACTIVE` - Whilst within 3" of a friendly Pippin, Beregond may re-roll any failed To Wound rolls when making Strikes.
+Whilst within 3" of a friendly Pippin, Beregond may re-roll any failed To Wound rolls when making Strikes.

 </div>